Mama Living Abroad

 • Whisk together the cake meal, sugar, baking powder, and salt in a mixing bowl.

-• In a separate bowl, whisk the eggs, oil, orange juice, and vanilla extract until well combined.
+• In a separate bowl, whisk the eggs, oil, orange juice, and orange zest until well combined.

 • Pour the wet ingredients into the dry ingredients and mix until just combined.